 - 2018-Retained consultant and began verification studies for possible Phase II GWMA designation of Greenwood and Emerald CWSPAs.
 Continued cooperation with City of Waverly, UNL, and NDEE in work on Waverly Drinking Water Protection Plan.
 Continued involvement/implementation of voluntary IMP and Lower Platte River Basin Water Management Coalition (LPRBC).
 Completed block and transect AEM flights in western LPSNRD.
-Provided ground water data and program information for revamped LPSNRD website. - 2019-Continued verification studies in Greenwood, Emerald, and Pleasant Dale CWSPAs and extended consultant contract to begin studies in Raymond and Ashland.
+Provided groundwater data and program information for revamped LPSNRD website. - 2019-Continued verification studies in Greenwood, Emerald, and Pleasant Dale CWSPAs and extended consultant contract to begin studies in Raymond and Ashland.
 Continued cooperation on Waverly Drinking Water Protection Plan, and provided funding to begin Wellhead Protection plan for Ashland.
 Continued involvement/implementation of voluntary IMP and LPRBC and began preparation for second 5-year LPRBC increment.
 Received final report for AEM flights in western LPSNRD, essentially completing AEM effort.
 Expanded cover crop cost-share program.
 Provided considerable input to Lancaster County regarding poultry facilities and campgrounds.
 Completed six deep geologic test holes in western NRD.
-Began substantial revision of Ground Water Rules and Regulations, particularly for implementation of rolling three-year allocation and unification of allocation between sprinkler and gravity irrigation.
+Began substantial revision of Groundwater Rules and Regulations, particularly for implementation of rolling three-year allocation and unification of allocation between sprinkler and gravity irrigation. - 2020-Completed verification studies in Greenwood, Emerald, and Pleasant Dale CWSPAs; began studies in Raymond and Ashland.
+Continued cooperation on Waverly Drinking Water Protection Plan, and provided funds for establishing BMP demonstration farm; continued cooperation in development of Ashland WHP Plan.
+Continued involvement/implementation of voluntary IMP and LPRBC.
+Developed detailed plan and process for dealing with large-scale industrial water use in southern portion of District.
+Completed and implemented revisions to Groundwater Rules and Regulations, emphasizing new rolling allocation for DVB SMA; documented and began process for dealing with one allocation violation.

 The LPSNRD will continue development and implementation of its voluntary IMP and LPRBC commitments for the foreseeable future.
 The NRD will continue implementation of the DVB SMA with restrictions on new irrigated acres and additional requirements for high capacity wells, and will implement the new rolling allocation system.
-The District will continue to implement and expand its vadose zone monitoring program emphasizing advanced techniques used by UNL, and coordinate that program with its ongoing ground water monitoring and test hole drilling.
-LPSNRD will begin utilizing the completed AEM data by initiating efforts for District-wide geologic and ground water models.
+The District will continue to implement and expand its vadose zone monitoring program emphasizing advanced techniques used by UNL, and coordinate that program with its ongoing groundwater monitoring and test hole drilling.
+LPSNRD will begin utilizing the completed AEM data by initiating efforts for District-wide geologic and groundwater models.
 All of the above efforts will be supported and made more efficient with implementation of the mobile data access program.